Rahulbaran/Notes/JavaScript/apis/xmlhttprequest.md

 #### XMLHttpRequest.abort()

 - To abort the request if it has already been sent.

-- It cancels the request
+- It cancels the request.

 #### XMLHttpRequest.getAllResponseHeaders()